cancerit/C-SAR/examples/baggen_2021/README.md

 #### C-SAR

-The library used with pyCROQUET is `Brunello_library_Baggen_SupplTable3.reformatted.csar.tsv` which has the following format:
+The library used with C-SAR is `Brunello_library_Baggen_SupplTable3.reformatted.csar.tsv` which has the following format:

 ```
 id	sgrna_ids	sgrna_seqs	gene_pair_id